-(1) Require that your contractor supply you with a payment and performance bond (not a license bond), which provides that the bonding company will either complete the project or pay damages up to the amount of the bond.
+- (1) Require that your contractor supply you with a payment and performance bond (not a license bond), which provides that the bonding company will either complete the project or pay damages up to the amount of the bond.
 This payment and performance bond as well as a copy of the construction contract should be filed with the county recorder for your further protection.
 The payment and performance bond will usually cost from 1 to 5 percent of the contract amount depending on the contractor's bonding ability.
-If a contractor cannot obtain such bonding, it may indicate his or her financial incapacity.

-(2) Require that payments be made directly to subcontractors and material suppliers through a joint control.
+If a contractor cannot obtain such bonding, it may indicate his or her financial incapacity. - (2) Require that payments be made directly to subcontractors and material suppliers through a joint control.
 Funding services may be available, for a fee, in your area which will establish voucher or other means of payment to your contractor.
 These services may also provide you with lien waivers and other forms of protection.
-Any joint control agreement should include the addendum approved by the registrar.

-(3) Issue joint checks for payment, made out to both your contractor and subcontractors or material suppliers involved in the project.
+Any joint control agreement should include the addendum approved by the registrar. - (3) Issue joint checks for payment, made out to both your contractor and subcontractors or material suppliers involved in the project.
 The joint checks should be made payable to the persons or entities which send preliminary notices to you.
 Those persons or entities have indicated that they may have lien rights on your property; therefore, you need to protect yourself.
-This will help to insure that all person due are actually paid.

-(4) Upon making payment on any completed phase of the project, and before making any further payments, require your contractor to provide you with unconditional "Waiver and Release" forms signed by each material supplier, subcontractor, and laborer involved in that portion of the work for which payment was made.
+This will help to insure that all person due are actually paid. - (4) Upon making payment on any completed phase of the project, and before making any further payments, require your contractor to provide you with unconditional "Waiver and Release" forms signed by each material supplier, subcontractor, and laborer involved in that portion of the work for which payment was made.
 The statutory lien releases are set forth in exact language in Section 3262 of the Civil Code.
 Most stationery stores will sell the "Waiver and Release" forms if your contractor does not have them.
 The material suppliers, subcontractors, and laborers that you obtain releases from are those persons or entities who have filed preliminary notices with you.
-If you are not certain of the material suppliers, subcontractors, and laborers to a single-family residence or a duplex owned by the individuals, the person signing these releases lose the right to file a mechanics' lien claim against your property.
+If you are not certain of the material suppliers, subcontractors, and laborers working on your project, you may obtain a list from your contractor.
+On projects involving improvements to a single-family residence or a duplex owned by the individuals, the person signing these releases lose the right to file a mechanics' lien claim against your property.
 In other types of construction, this protection may still be important, but may not be as complete.

 To protect yourself under this option, you must be certain that all material suppliers, subcontractors, and laborers have signed the "Waiver and Release" form.
-If a mechanics' lien has been filed against your property, it can only be voluntarily released by a recorded "Release of Mechanics' Lien" signed by the person or entity that filed the mechanics' lien against your property unless the lawsuit to enforce the lien was not timely filed.
-You should not make any final payments until any and all such liens are removed.
-You should consult an attorney if a lien is filed against your property."

-Read and acknowledged:
+If a mechanics' lien has been filed against your property, it can only

+be voluntarily released by a recorded "Release of Mechanics' Lien" signe mechanics' lien against your property unless the lawsuit to enforce the lier make any final payments until any and all such liens are removed.
+You she against your property."
+Read and acknowledged: n was not timely filed.
+You should not
-Signature

-Signature
+Signature Dated

-Dated
+Signature Dated